 Talk to all your lenders

 In addition to your lending company, talk with other lenders to find out if they can offer assistance.

-“Many lenders are ready to offer you options for changing payments or even deferring some of your biggest expenses, including a mortgage, car loan, student loans, etc.,” Anastasio said.
+“Many lenders are willing to offer you payment options or even deferrals for some of your biggest expenses, including mortgages, car loans, student loans, and more,” Anastasio said.